Last updated on August 5th, 2023 at 09:41 pm

 Once you receive your account details from your bank, you can start using it to receive funds from your customers abroad or make legitimate transactions.

 For instance, to receive your monthly payment from Google Adsense, you will have to fill in space for an account within your dashboard.
-Google uses wire transfer, this is popular among bloggers.
+Google uses wire transfer, which is popular among bloggers.

-Or send your account details to a partner abroad, when you receive alert, you can then go to your bank to withdraw on the counter.
+Or send your account details to a partner abroad, when you receive an alert, you can then go to your bank to withdraw on the counter.

 You can locate a reliable Bureau De Change operator around and exchange your dollars for Naira.

 In some Nigerian banks, your foreign currency is automatically credited into your Naira account, meaning you can only receive the Naira equivalent of the foreign

 Ordinarily, you should be able to make a transfer from one dom account to another, but this is subject to the regulations of the CBN.

 Before now, you could easily wire USD to another account to receive payment in Naira, but that seems to have changed.

-How to exchange foreign currency in your dom account to Naira
+How to convert dollar in your dom account to Naira

-So you’ve received some dollars or pounds in your account and thinking on how to convert them to naira for local use?
+So you’ve received some dollars or pounds in your account and thinking about how to convert them to naira for local use?

-Walk into your bank, fill withdrawal form and contact your bureau de change agent the exchange.
+Walk into your bank, fill withdrawal form and contact your bureau de change agent for the exchange.
 You must first compare the exchange rate in the market and choose the best, but be careful!